Create: DLMM Launch Pool with Alpha Vault

 • Currently, only SOL or USDC is accepted as the quote token when initializing a Dynamic AMM or DLMM Pool with Alpha Vault in a permissionless setup.
 Since the Alpha Vault can't tell what the quote token would be, the quote token is limited to SOL or USDC.
 However, any quote token can be used if you use a config key that doesn't have Alpha Vault.

-• There is a minimum ~1 hour 5 minutes period between the deposit close time and the pool activation time.
+• There must be a ~1 hour 5 minutes period between the deposit close time and the pool activation time.

 • Crank start point (time when vault buys tokens from the pool):